19hours/sg-statutes/Acts/Infectious Diseases Act.md

 (6) The Director may issue any order under this Act for the isolation, surveillance, medical examination or medical treatment of a person arrested under subsection (3).

-(7) Where a person who has failed to comply with any of the requirements referred to in subsection (3)(a) or (b) is unable to do so by reason of his age or any infirmity of body or mind, the police officer or Health Officer may, instead of arresting that person, take such measures as he thinks fit —
+(7) A police officer or Health Officer may, instead of arresting a person mentioned in subsection (3), take such measures as he thinks fit —

 (a) in a case where that person is to be isolated —